-- 21. In previous versions of this policy, 'lowest paid employees' was defined as those full-time employees in jobs paid at Grade A at spinal column point 8, as this was the lowest salary paid to suitably experienced and competent members of staff.
-It excluded apprentices, whose pay remains subject to other regulations or conditions, and has specific treatment under this policy. - 22.
-Spinal column point 9 is now the lowest pay point for the purposes of this policy.
-It is £0.10 (£0.56) per hour more than the National Living Wage and £0.95 (£0.49) per hour less than the Living Wage (outside London). - Spinal Column point 9 is currently £14,075. - The mode (i.e. most frequently used) salary for full-time employees falls within Grade D, the maximum of which is £17,372. - The median average salary for full-time employees, excluding overtime and any other additional payments, is £20,253
+- 21. 'Lowest paid employees' is defined as those full-time employees in jobs paid at Grade A at spinal column point 9.
+It excludes apprentices, whose pay remains subject to other regulations or conditions, and has specific treatment under this policy. - 22.
+Spinal column point 9, at £7.97 per hour from 1 April 2017, is £0.47 per hour more than the National Living Wage and £0.48 per hour less than the Living Wage (outside London). - Annual salary at Spinal Column Point 9 is currently £15,375. - The mode (i.e. most frequently used) salary for full-time employees falls within Grade D, the maximum of which is £17,772. - The median average salary for full-time employees, excluding overtime and any other additional payments, is £23,398.